babinu-uthup-4JESUS-zz/titanic_survival_prediction/README.md

 ```

 ## Running the scripts

 Since the code is organized as jupyter notebooks, every individual notebook can be run separately (instructions on running a jupyter python notebook can be seen [here](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html).

+I am listing specific guidelines for each of subfolders here :

+### Folder : first_attempts

+Three models have been built and their corresponding notebooks are <MODEL METHOD>_models.ipynb (for example random_forest_models.ipynb).

+These notebooks can be run separately and have their output files generated as kaggle_out_<MODEL METHOD>.csv

 NOTE: The notebook ensemble_xgboost_rft_logreg_models.ipynb requires the output csv files(prefixed with kaggle_out) be generated for randomforest, logistic regression and xgboost models (by running random_forest_models.ipynb, logistic_regression_models.ipynb and xgboost_models.ipynb notebooks respectively).

+### Folder : learn_from_aashita

+In this folder we attempted to incorporate some xgboost ideas inspired by the following [kernel](https://www.kaggle.com/aashita/xgboost-model-with-minimalistic-features).

+exploratory_data_analysis.ipynb : Explored data analysis using seaborn package.

 ## Acknowledgments